Long-Term Disability Lump-Sum Settlement Offers: What to Know

 - Once you accept, your relationship with your long-term disability insurance company is over and you cannot renegotiate or resume receiving monthly benefits.

-- Accepting a settlement offer can sometimes disqualify you for other benefits.
+- Accepting a settlement offer can sometimes disqualify you from other benefits.

 - If you spend the money too quickly or are not careful with your finances, you may not have the funds necessary to support yourself in the future.